 The cliff point is the first day when the demand curve began to diverge from normal—i.e., when transit users start to avoid the transit.
 The floor point is the day when decline slows and transit demand has re-stabilized.
+Naturally, we can expect the cliff point to be impacted by the policy of local government.
+We therefore collect the date when each state declared the state of emergency due to COVID-19 and conduct correlation analysis between the emergency date and the cliff point.

 Parameter k represents the rate of transit demand decline; we therefore define it as decay rate.
 It indicates the speed of response from users who have the ability to stay at home or not use public transit.
 We also conduct the correlation analysis between decay rate and cliff/floor point.